Principal Investigator is a university employee who has a Full-Time position that includes:

 prior approval procedures.

-Memberships In Civic or Community Organizations Costs of an individual’s membership in civic or community organizations are not allowable,
+Memberships In Civic or Community Organizations The costs of an individual’s membership in civic or community organizations are not

-likewise memberships in any social, dining, country club or organization.
+allowable—likewise, any social, dining, country club, or organization memberships.

 Items Not Normally Treated As Direct Costs The following items are normally included in facilities and administrative (F&A) costs.